-As a board member preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!
+As a board member of an SME or non-profit, preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!

 Wouldn’t it be great if the first pages of the CEO’s report provided a concise summary of the business’ performance and needs, then it clearly outlined the key areas you need to prepare for?
 It would certainly reduce some of your frustrations and make things easier going to the next meeting.

-Good news!
+Good news for SME’s and non-profits !
 Producing a CEO Report that delights the board, is very achievable, with a few key principles:

 Directors often think the main purpose of a board meeting is to be briefed by the chief executive about “what’s going on”.
 Whereas, the main role of the board is to ensure the organisation is achieving what it should.

-The Agenda is the centerpiece of every board meeting and should focus on key discussions and decisions, with supporting papers laying out context and relevant information.
+The Agenda is the centrepiece of every board meeting and should focus on key discussions and decisions, with supporting papers laying out context and relevant information.

 A CEO Report is the ultimate supporting paper, laying out the general business context from which the reader can drill into more specific information for key decisions.
 The primary purpose of the CEO Report is therefore to provide a context whilst the agenda and specific supporting papers provide the detail to drive decisions.